Danko-Lab/tfTarget/README.md

 	http://hgdownload.cse.ucsc.edu/downloads.html

 * tfs object file for the species of interests, in .rdata format, which contains the curated transcription factor motifs database.
 For Homo_sapiens, it is provided by tfTarget package, and will be used by default.
 For others species, we provide a convenient script get.tfs.R to call rtfbsdb, and generate the species.tfs.rdata.
+Please use `--tfs.path` to specify the tfs object file rather than Homo_sapiens when you call `run_tfTarget.bsh`

 	example:
 	```````